About Magasin III

 Lars Nilsson, Artist, Stockholm

-Ann-Sofi Noring, Deputy Director Moderna Museet, Stockholm
+Ann-Sofi Noring, curator and former Deputy Director Moderna Museet, Stockholm

 Richard Julin, Artistic Director Accelerator at Stockholms university

 Tessa Praun, Museum Director & Chief Curator Magasin III (adjunct)